juliancolumbres/OfficeQ/README.md

 # OfficeQ README

+0. Project Assumptions <br>
+   a.
+User has Node.js downloaded to their device (version 16.15.0) <br>
+   b.
+User has Visual Studio Code downloaded to their device <br>
+   c.
+User has a .env file to access the database (for demo purposes, the .env file of the project is omitted) <br>

 1. Downloading OfficeQ Locally

    a.
 First, go to https://github.com/juliancolumbres/OfficeQ to find the OfficeQ repository on GitHub <br>